-- Veteran prizes M35 to M70 and F35 to F70, 3 per age group (subject to entry).
-Veterans please indicate veteran category.
-WIDENING HORIZONS - First male individual and first female individual £100 prize
+Veteran prizes M35 to M50 and F35 to F50 (3 per age group) and M55 to M70 and F55 to F70 (2 per age group).

+Veterans please indicate veteran category. - First male individual and first female individual £100 prize

 We would like to keep in touch with you about events in North Tyneside by email.
-If you would prefer us NOT to contact you by email please tick here [
+If you would prefer us NOT to contact you by email please tick here